 Q: What else would you like to share?

 Mandy: Having important relationships in my life helps remind me that it is not just me that is affected by my diabetes.
 I now have a husband, and we want to have kids in the future.
 I want to be sure that I am healthy and ready for the plans we have made together.
 This system helps give me confidence in that.
 I also have more confidence with exercise.
-We both love to exercise and I like that the pump has features such as setting a temp BG target so I can hit the gym without worrying about lows.* Looking back, I just wish this pump had been around my whole life.
+We both love to exercise and I like that the pump has features such as setting a temp BG target so I can hit the gym without worrying as much about lows.* Looking back, I just wish this pump had been around my whole life.

 *Refers to Auto Mode.
 Some user interaction required.
-Individual results may vary.

 Medtronic Diabetes pumps work at altitudes below 10,000 feet above sea level.
 Confirm your device’s altitude range before engaging in sporting activities.